 Yes!
 Depending on the weather and safety testing, swimming is permitted in such popular spots as Florence Falls, Buley Rockhole and Wangi Falls.

 Absolutely.
-The park is accessible with available trails, safe swimming spots, in addition to picnic spots perfect for a family outing.
+The park is accessible with available trails and safe swimming spots, and picnic spots perfect for a family outing.

 Yes.
-It has several campgrounds such as Wangi Falls, Florence Falls and Walker Creek, which provide tents and caravans.
+It has several campgrounds, such as Wangi Falls, Florence Falls, and Sandy Creek.

-Kakadu is bigger, more cultural, whereas Litchfield National Park is small and can be covered in a day and is more dedicated to swimming and falls.
+Kakadu is bigger and more cultural, whereas Litchfield National Park is small and can be covered in a day and is more dedicated to swimming and falls.